 If you were to pay part of the sums involved in the case, you might receive reduced sentences.
 However, any action related to determining what penalties you should pay is solely at the court’s discretion based on the facts of the case.

 Contact a Virginia Criminal Attorney Near Me

 Criminal cases can go either of these two ways; you can be found guilty or not guilty.
 The stakes involved make it necessary to hire an attorney.
 Having a defense attorney arguing your case increases your chances of a not-guilty verdict or the dismissal of the charges against you.
 This is why you need to get in touch with Virginia Criminal Attorney.
 For the many years that we have served residents of Fairfax and Northern Virginia, we have gained experience of handling any fraud or white collar case in accordance with Virginia criminal laws.
-Contact 703-718-5533 and let us review the facts of your case and build up an ideal defense strategy.
+Contact our Fairfax criminal lawyer at 703-718-5533 and let us review the facts of your case and build up an ideal defense strategy.